marcelonyc/jf-compliance-dashboard/README.md

 ### Dataloader Plus Superset

-This setup runs the data loader using and Superset with different compose files.
+This setup runs the data loader and Superset with different compose files.
 It takes more steps to set up, but since we do not want to maintain the Superset files, this is the best way to configure the environment.
 Also, you might want to use a different BI tool.
 For that, we expose the Postgres db from the data loader to the localhost.

 #### Deploy the data loader
 1. Clone this repo